Theosaurus-Rex/dev-portfolio-2023/posts/frontend-mentor-tailwind-setup.md

 If you'd like to learn more about how you can customise colours in your Tailwind config, I'd recommend checking out Tailwind's [docs on Customizing Colors](https://tailwindcss.com/docs/customizing-colors#customizing).

+## Final Thoughts

+That's about all you'll need to get up and running and ready to start coding your Frontend Mentor solution with Tailwind!

+While initially I kind of felt like installing several packages in a small challenge project was overkill, in my case, I find the tradeoff worth it when consdering the productivity benefits I get from using Tailwind.
+Ultimately, the purpose of these challenges is for learning, so using a framework I know well for styling is allowing me to focus on other areas, such as HTML semantics and trying out the occasional front end framework.
+I know this won't be the case for everyone, and that's okay!
+I'd encourage you to find a workflow that best addresses your needs and learning goals.

+If you ever want to get some feedback on a challenge solution, feel free to [hit me up on FEM!](https://www.frontendmentor.io/profile/Theosaurus-Rex)

 ## Footnotes

 [^1]: If this is something you're interested in, I highly recommend checking out the [Lean Web Club by Chris Ferdinandi](https://members.gomakethings.com/)